linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 22.06.2023 (announcement Linkcream)
+- 🎉Linkcream is back and better than ever! 🚀 After a few months of downtime, our platform is up and running on PHP 7.4.
+We can't wait for the next big update with PHP 8.0.
+What do you think about the new improvements?
+Let us know in the comments! #Linkcream #PHP #webdevelopment 💻

+### 22.06.2023 (announcement Firelaps)
+- 🔥👀 Firelaps is BACK! 🎉 After a few months of hibernation, our platform is ready to rock and roll once again. 💪💻 Did you know that we're still operating on PHP 7.4?
+We'll be upgrading to PHP 8.0 in the next big update. 😎 Are you excited for what's to come?
+Let us know in the comments! #Firelaps #Update #PHP8.0

 ### 22.06.2023 (announcement Grown)
 - 🌱🚀 We're thrilled to announce that Grown's test run was a success and it's now ready for use! 🌱🚀 Keep an eye out for more info in an upcoming social media post in the next few days.
 Have you tried it yet?